LearnNLearnNLearn/CypressTest/README.md

 For testing NFT, I created test cases to check for:

--When user is on homepage, if image / title / price is visible / Quantity for sale
+-When user is on homepage, if image / title / price is visible / Quantity for sale / Total sales

 -When user clicks on NFTCard, if image / title / price is visible